desihub/imaginglss/docs/install.rst

 ------------------------

-ImagingLSS tries to initialize the DECALS data release from a configuration file, by either passing in the file name as an argument to :py:class:`imaginglss.DECALS` or by setting the environment variable :code:`DECALS_PY_CONFIG`.
+ImagingLSS tries to initialize the DECALS data release from a configuration file, by either passing in the file name as an argument to :py:class:`imaginglss.DECALS`, or by setting the environment variable :code:`DECALS_PY_CONFIG`.

 Here is an example configuration file (that works on Edison):